Kawartha ATV Association

 - complying with the law or the requests of law enforcement agencies or regulators

-Your knowledge and consent of Kawartha ATV Association collection, use and disclosure of Personal Information is critical.
+Your knowledge and consent of KATVA collection, use and disclosure of Personal Information is critical.
 We rely on the following actions by you as indications of your consent to our existing and future Personal Information practices:

-- your voluntary provision of Personal Information directly to Kawartha ATV Association for the purpose of applying form membership or related service or product
+• your voluntary provision of Personal Information directly to KATVA for the purpose of applying form membership or related service or product

-- your consent solicited by Kawartha ATV Association or it’s representative for a specified purpose
+• your consent solicited by KATVA or its representative for a specified purpose

 Subject to certain legal or contractual restrictions and reasonable notice, you may withdraw this consent at any time.
-Kawartha ATV Association will inform you of the consequences of withdrawing your consent.
+KATVA will inform you of the consequences of withdrawing your consent.

-In some cases, refusing to provide certain Personal Information or withdrawing consent for Kawartha ATV Association to collect, use or disclose your Personal Information could mean that we cannot provide you with a membership or related products, service or information.
-If you wish to withdraw your consent to be notified of marketing initiatives by us or our affiliates for products or service, please contact the membership chairman, Gary Charlton email@example.com
+In some cases, refusing to provide certain Personal Information or withdrawing consent for KATVA to collect, use or disclose your Personal Information could mean that we cannot provide you with a membership or related products, service or information.
+If you want to withdraw your consent to be notified of KATVA or its’ affiliates products or services, please contact our membership coordinator by email at email@example.com

-Kawartha ATV Association will only collect, use, or disclose Personal Information that is necessary for the Identified Purposes or as required by law.
+KATVA will only collect, use, or disclose Personal Information that is necessary for the Identified Purposes or as required by federal and provincial laws.
 If we require Personal Information for any other purpose, you will be notified of the new purpose, and subject to your consent, that new purpose will become an Identified Purpose.
-Kawartha ATV Association will only collect Personal Information by fair and lawful means.
+KATVA will only collect Personal Information by fair and lawful means.

-Kawartha ATV Association will maintain your Personal Information as accurate, complete, and up-to-date as is necessary for the Identified Purposes.
+KATVA will maintain your Personal Information as accurate, complete, and up-to-date as is necessary for the Identified Purposes.
 KATVA endeavours to collect, use and maintain personal member information in accordance with the Digital Privacy Act and by extension, the Personal Information and Protection and Electronic Documents Act (PIPEDA).

-If you are not satisfied with Kawartha ATV Association response to a privacy-related inquiry or complaint, you may contact the Office of the Privacy Commissioner of Canada during business hours at 1-800-282-1376 or learn more about compliance and your rights at https://www.priv.gc.ca/en/
+If you are not satisfied with KATVA’s response to a privacy-related inquiry or complaint, you may contact the Office of the Privacy Commissioner of Canada during business hours at 1-800-282-1376 or learn more about compliance and your rights at https://www.priv.gc.ca/en/